-Developing Countries Characteristics Influence Youth Economic Activities
+Developing Countries Characteristics And Youth Economic Activities

 Developing countries characteristics influence youth economy directly or indirectly, for which, many young people in these countries find themselves struggling to earn a living, let alone pursue their dreams.
 This article explores how the characteristics of developing countries influence the economic opportunities for young people.